-Do you have a go-to conversational style that works for you?
-And what do you do to show you're listening?
-To join the conversation, click "comments" below.
+When is the last time you had a good talk with your teenaged child, and how did you manage it?
+To join the conversation, click on "comments" below.
+We hope this blog can be helpful to you over the holidays!
 Learn more about creating a habit around masterful communication with our online learning courses awarded International Gold for Best Hybrid Learning of 2022.

 0 Comments